ONSdigital/application-profile/csvw.md

 [Float](https://en.wikipedia.org/wiki/Floating-point_arithmetic) is patterned after the IEEE single-precision 32-bit floating point type.

-Float helps with high levels of precision.
+Float helps with high, but not full, levels of precision.

 Examples include – 0.1243, 12.5489 and 1000.63287.